brave/vault/documentation/Principles.md

 To summarize:

-* Whenever the browser stores something encrypted in the vault, it uses the `masterKey` and an initialization vector to encrypt a one-time symmetric key.
+* Whenever the browser stores something encrypted in the vault, it encrypts data data using the `masterKey` and a one-time initialization vector.
-The `masterKey` is never stored in the vault: only the browser that created the persona -- along with any other browsers that you configure to be authorized -- are able to decrypt the symmetric key and then decrypt the actual value.
+The `masterKey` is never stored in the vault: only the browser that created the persona
+-- along with any other browsers that you configure to be authorized -- are able to decrypt the actual value.

 * Whenever the browser stores something in the vault, it uses the `signingPair.privateKey` to generate a signature over a hashed value to allow the vault to determine if